SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-24%2012-13-30.png)

+   > Rollback journal files are called `child journal file` at this time.

-   As you can see, a "Master journal record" is appended to the end of the rollback journal file.
+   As you can see, a "Master journal record" is appended to the end of a rollback journal file.

+   The master journal name is the full path of the super journal file, length stores the length of the name, and the checksum is the checksum of the name.

+   The forbidden page number is the number of the page that contains the lock offset bytes.